MKilani/EgyVoc/distribution_0.0.10/README.md

 pip3 install EgyVoc
 ```

 Two commands need to be called.
-First, one needs to initialize the FAAL aligning algorithm (for FAAL, see [Kilani 2020](references/bibliography.md) and my github repository at [FAAL](https://github.com/MKilani/FAAL)).
+First, one needs to initialize the FAAL aligning algorithm (for FAAL, see [Kilani 2020](references/bibliography.md) and my GitHub repository at [FAAL](https://github.com/MKilani/FAAL)).
 Then EgyVoc can be called.
 Here a minimal working example:

 ```python
 from EgyVoc import EgyVoc